🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 It needs clear intent.

-Communication discipline is not about limiting capability.
+Communication discipline does not limit capability.

-It is about directing it.
+It directs it.

 When intent leads, clarity follows.